Sonja Geilert

 Keywords

-The position is fully funded for four years, with an initial one-year contract and extension upon successful assessment.
+The PhD position is for four years, with an initial one-year contract and extension upon successful assessment.
 The gross monthly salary ranges from €3,059 to €3,881 (full-time), plus 8% holiday pay and 8.3% year-end bonus.
-Additional benefits include a pension scheme, partially paid parental leave, professional development opportunities, and flexible employment terms under the Dutch Collective Labour Agreement for Universities (CAO NU).
+Utrecht University offers a comprehensive benefits package, including a pension scheme, partially paid parental leave, professional development opportunities, and flexible employment terms under the Dutch Collective Labour Agreement for Universities (CAO NU).
+The university also provides access to world-class laboratories and high-performance computing facilities.

 How to apply